2ndSightLab/ai-tracker/awswishlist.md

 ## Not reported

 🟠 This is just weird - I programmatically created a kiro instance to configure a new account.
-THe instance is there but no sesttings are onfigured.
+The instance is there but no sesttings are onfigured.
 When I enable Kiro it asks for an email.
 I'm logged in with an IAM user and I'm using a standalone identity center.
 I've programmaticaly created my new user which in theory has no permissions.
 So which email?
 I use the email address of the admin and it doesn't work because it is an IAM user.
 I use the email of the identity center user and it is accepted and enables Kiro even though that user has been granted no permissions.
 In that case why not just enable by deafult automaticaly because it is the same difference.

-🟠 Can't cahnge the url assocaiated with kiro account in console only the name after the above scenario occurred.
+🟠 Can't change the url assocaiated with kiro account in console only the name after the above scenario occurred.
+That may be by design but I used to be able to rename it.
+But I do understand the security implications.

 🟠 Why does the console still say Q developer in the service list?

 🟠 I thinek the AI model is understandably getting confused due to the way IPAM works.
 I would have had the EIP allocated in the IPAM itself and then share that out with RAM share to the acount that needs to use it.
 That way if the account is deleted (one of my other issues) the EIP can still be managed by the IPAM account.
-And this is all confusing because the program has to switch roles from the IPAM account to the account using an IP to create a new EIP.
+This is all confusing because my bootstrap script has to switch roles from the IPAM account to the account using an IP Pool to create a new EIP.
+The model just can't figure that out without guidance.
 I suppose this is because a network team might want to allow end users in the accounts add and release IPs as needed.
 But it's confusing for the model and difficult to maanage when the account using the EIP gets deleted.

 🟠 I want to be able to define what appears on the default dashboard when I create a new account.
 I never use the application thing and I don't wnat all those lists appearing in evry account.
 I just wnat the cost, the recently visited, and if it's a service specific account I want to define which service dashbard I see on the main page like KMS or whatever.
 But if it's a KMS only acocunt really I just wnat to land directly on the KMS page.
 If i use two services in an account like KMS, ACM then I woudl want both those on the home page only.
 All that stuff is making extraneous network connections (somtimes to wrong region) and cluttering the logs.

-🟠 Kiro or model keeps saying changes ewre cancelled and not written when I hit ctrl-c and tell it to stop and restore what it just did - when they actually were written.
+🟠 Kiro or model keeps saying changes were cancelled and not written when I hit ctrl-c and tell it to stop and restore what it just did - when they actually were written.
 It should check before saying that.

 🟠 When I close an account I can't reuse the email, name, and alias in a new account.
 I also found out that buckets using the naming convention locked to a specific acocunt also can't be reused.
 Should warn users of that prior to closing account and have some kind of override for that or auto nenaming feature so can close and create new accounts with same info but still be able to restore the old ones if needed.

 🟠 Let me turn off telementry everywhere including AWS console.
 Seeing too many repeated connections that becon like a C2 channel.
 Just want to turn it off.
+I just had major issues with Kiro teleemtry...what is that all about?

 🟠 Let me turn off os notifications in the AWS console.
 Seeing too many repeated connections that becon like a C2 channel.
 Just want to turn it off.